mohiiieldin/Computational-Intelligence/README.md

 ## Related Links:
 https://www.youtube.com/watch?v=5NdMnlt2keE Main principles of evolution

-https://www.youtube.com/watch?v=-X8Xfl0JdTQ How to determine the difference between science and pseud science (in case you are questioning the validity of the theory of evolution)
+https://www.youtube.com/watch?v=-X8Xfl0JdTQ How to determine the difference between science and pseudoscience (in case you are questioning the validity of the theory of evolution)